 Known as the Civil Defense Caves in Dubois, Idaho, the ancient lava tubes, once a valuable resource during the Cold War, have become a family excursion for exploring the easily accessible caves.
 In August of 1979, one family hunting for arrowheads in the caves, instead turned up a headless, burlap wrapped male torso.
 Local law enforcement had little to go on except that the torso was found outfitted in a dark red sweater.
 A little over a decade later, another youngster exploring the same cave came up with more burlap wrapped remains: two arms and two legs.
 Law enforcement brought in volunteers to search for a key component to the mystery, the head.
 Unfortunately, it was not found, and the case eventually went cold.

 The remains, which became known as the Buffalo Cave Torso, were examined by the FBI’s elite forensic team with no resulting identification, and also examined at the Smithsonian, again without an identification being made.
-The case was eventually turned over to Idaho State University’s anthropological researchers in cooperation with the Clark County Sheriff’s Office.
+The case was eventually turned over to Idaho State University’s anthropological researchers in cooperation with the Clark County Sheriff’s Office and was entered into NamUs as UP13310.
 Dr. Amy Michael, at the University of New Hampshire and formerly of ISU, and Dr. Samantha Blatt at ISU reached out to Anthony Redgrave for help.
 Redgrave is a team leader at the DNA Doe Project and the lead forensic genealogist at Othram.
 With funding assistance from the DNA Doe Project, work began to see if DNA testing could reveal the identity of these remains.

 Othram’s laboratory digitized the degraded remains from this case using Forensic-Grade Genome Sequencing®.
 Once the genetic data was generated, Redgrave and his team took over building a genetic genealogical tree and what happened next was a surprise to everyone.